The weeks prior to having my procedure were full of anticipation and planning.

 I thought it might be useful for you to see everything that ended up on that list, including all of the random things that could have been easy to miss.
 Things like:

 - Post-Op Prescriptions: $75

 These miscellaneous costs are just one of the four major financial areas you need to be asking your doctor about and/or budgeting for while determining the total cost for your augmentation.
 The other three are: Implant Type, Travel Expenses, and the Surgeon’s Bottom Line.

 The type of implant that you decide on can dramatically affect the total cost of your procedure.

-When I was getting quotes for my augmentation, the cost of saline breast implants was $1,000 cheaper than cohesive silicone gel implants.
+When I was getting quotes for my augmentation, the cost of saline breast implants was $1,000 cheaper than cohesive silicone gel breast implants.
 That’s a pretty big difference when you start thinking about all the things $1,000 can buy: a cruise, a trip to Chicago, you get the idea.